On the Endpoint Regularity in Onsager's Conjecture: Introduction

-The proof of Proposition~\ref{prop:energyc1}, presented in Section~\ref{sec:regKineticCrit} below, suggests that the failure of energy conservation for solutions in the critical space $v \in C_tC_x^{1/3}$ should be very common.
+The proof of Theorem~\ref{prop:energyc1}, presented in Section~\ref{sec:regKineticCrit} below, suggests that the failure of energy conservation for solutions in the critical space $v \in C_tC_x^{1/3}$ should be very common.
 The proof reduces the existence of an energy-dissipating solution to solving the Euler equations with appropriate initial data in the desired critical space for a short time.
 However, one must be cautious that the Euler equations are ill-posed in $C_t C_x^\a$ or in $C_t B_{3,\infty}^{\a}$ for all $\a < 1$ as has been shown in \cite{chesShvIllp,bardTiti}, which presents a significant difficulty for constructing solutions in these spaces.
-Our proof of Proposition~\ref{prop:energyc1} also yields a further necessary condition for a given divergence free vector field to be the initial datum of a solution in the class $v \in C_t B_{3,\infty}^{1/3}$.
+Complementing these negative results, our proof of Theorem~\ref{prop:energyc1} yields as a byproduct a necessary condition for a given divergence free vector field to be the initial datum of a solution in the class $v \in C_t B_{3,\infty}^{1/3}$.

+With regard to energy dissipation and solving the Cauchy problem, a natural question is whether there is a simple, Onsager-critical function space in which {\it local} dissipation of energy is guaranteed along with total kinetic energy dissipation if one can solve the Cauchy problem in that space with the appropriate initial data.
+A simple criterion of this type is provided in Theorem~\ref{thm:localDissstable} of Section~\ref{sec:locDissstable}.
+The regularity condition imposed to maintain local dissipation in this criterion is notably stronger than that assumed to control total kinetic energy in Theorem~\ref{prop:energyc1}, as our Theorem~\ref{thm:localDissstable} involves solutions in the function space $C_t C_x^{1/3}$ rather than assuming only Besov regularity in space.